jamesafranke/computing_bootcamp/README.md

 * Day 3.
 Pandas (part 2)
 * Day 4.
 Visulization (part 1)
 * Day 5.
 Visulization (part 2)
 * Day 6.
-Introduction to scikit-learn
+Regression models (part 1)
 * Day 7.
-Regression models (part 1)
+Regression models (part 2)
 * Day 8.
-Regression models (part 2)
+Clustering
 * Day 9.
-Clustering
-* Day 10.
 Classification

+maybe a 3rd day on Visulization? general introduction to scikit-learn

 ## Slack Channel
 We will use Slack for participants to share comments, questions and snippets of code.